coryleach/UnitySceneSwitcher/README.md

 </p>

 <p>
-  To enable edit mode use the hamber menu at the top right of the window
+  To enable edit mode use the hamburger menu at the top right of the window
 </p>

 ```